lbaby/codeGarden/py/README.md

 #### Or
 	python3 eto.py excel=myexcel.xls db=user/passwd@db sql="insert into  table1(col1, col2, col3) values (:a, seq.nextval , 3)"

-python 2.x is also support with lame error message
+Python 2.x is also support with lame error message

 ### How to install dependent package